 6. Savior Complex Recovery

-As I declared in this post, I did a lot of personal and spiritual work dealing with the savior complex I inherited growing up in a family full of doctors and missionaries.
+I did a lot of personal and spiritual work dealing with the savior complex I inherited growing up in a family full of doctors and missionaries.
 This tendency previously led me to over-give until I was depleted, and then I’d get resentful to the very people I was seeking to help.
 Big thanks to Steve Sisgold for his priceless guidance helping me overcome this issue this year.

-As I mentioned in this post, my ego, also affectionately known as Victoria Rochester, went to the mat this year with my Inner Pilot Light.
+My ego, also affectionately known as Victoria Rochester, went to the mat this year with my Inner Pilot Light.
 Making peace – and forgiving myself – for how my ego operates and how I create my own suffering has been no easy task – and it’s definitely a work in progress.
 But I made some big strides this year.
 Special thanks to Tricia Barrett and Elisabeth Manning for helping me with the spiritual heavy-lifting required when your blind spots are getting illuminated.

 8. My Year Of Discernment